2019 Royal Caribbean Cruise Planning Guide

 - Specialty dining packages

 The drink and internet packages available via the Cruise Planner are quite often discounted significantly more than onboard the ship.
 In fact, the discounts available in the Cruise Planner regularly outperform any savings from booking them onboard.
 In addition, prebooking means you will split up the total cost of the cruise because payment will be required at the time of booking.
-Beginning in 2018, Royal Caribbean has added a provision to its unlimited alcohol package, where if one adult in a stateroom orders it, then all adults in the same stateroom must purchase it as well.
+If one person in a cabin purchases an unlimited alcohol package, all others in the cabin aged 21 and over must purchase a package.
 This may or may not be a problem for you, but it is important to be aware of the change.

 Specialty restaurants are a bit more ambiguous in terms of having an advantage to prebooking.
 Discounts are far rarer than the drink and internet packages, and availability at specialty restaurants if one chooses to book them onboard is quite large.
 Unless you have to dine at a particular restaurant, on a particular date and time, then you can wait to get onboard the ship and spend your onboard credit.